Skip to main content

 Stable URLs, schemas, examples, and guardrails.

-Versionv1 REST endpoints
+Versionv1 REST endpoints and MCP

 AuthClient credentials -> scoped system JWT